 - Getting Here

-The great Tavaputs Plateau and Desolation Canyon are among the most remote areas of the continental United States.
-This area has been home to the Fremont Indians for thousands of years.
+The Tavaputs Plateau and Desolation Canyon are among the most remote areas of the continental United States.
+This area was home to the Fremont Indians for thousands of years and later became a hideout for some of America’s most notorious outlaws.
 You’ll find a remarkable array of flora and fauna in this area accented by tall rainbow colored cliffs sculpted by centuries of winds and water.

 This 84 mile white water rafting trip into Desolation Canyon takes us on the ride of a lifetime and we will encounter over 60 rapids!
 Belknap Rapid, created in 1987 by a flash flood, is a favorite and makes quite an exhilarating experience all by itself.
 The whitewater builds in intensity each day.

 DESOLATION CANYON RIVER RAFTING TRIP HIGHLIGHTS

 - Deeper than the Grand Canyon at the Bright Angel Trail

 - White sandy beaches, shimmering side streams and abundant wildlife